bitwiseworks/cmake-os2/Help/command/target_link_libraries.rst

   as when a shared library is detected to have no ``SONAME`` field.
   See policy :policy:`CMP0060` for discussion of another case.

-  If the library file is in a Mac OSX framework, the ``Headers`` directory of the framework will also be processed as a :ref:`usage requirement <Target Usage Requirements>`.
+  If the library file is in a macOS framework, the ``Headers`` directory of the framework will also be processed as a :ref:`usage requirement <Target Usage Requirements>`.
 This has the same effect as passing the framework directory as an include directory.